cmu-mars/cmu-robotics/documents/p2-cp1.md

      of missions of the robot over the use of no or static models.

-In this phase, we will restrict the problem to one where we learn the power model off-line, but apply it on-line for planning the mission (i.e., we will not consider dynamically changing power models).
-Lincoln Labs will provide models for different energy consumption profiles of hardware and software components used by the robot (these models may not be faithful to existing profiles, but may reflect future hardware and software energy consumption characteristics).
-As a proxy for running physical experiments to determine the power model, the MARS DAS will learn the model by querying it with a fixed number of inputs (specified by Lincoln Labs).
-This learned off-line power model is then used during robotic missions to improve the the quality (and better satisfy the intents) of the mission.
+In this phase, we will restrict the problem to one where we learn the power model `off-line` given a `limited learning budget`, but apply it on-line for planning the mission (i.e., we will not consider dynamically changing power models).
+Lincoln Labs will select models (from a predetermined set of possible models) for different energy consumption profiles of hardware and software components used by the robot (these models may not be faithful to existing profiles, but may reflect future hardware and software energy consumption characteristics).
+As a proxy for running physical experiments to determine the power model, the MARS DAS will learn the model by querying it within a predetermined number of times (note the learning budget is specified by Lincoln Labs).
+This learned power model is then used during robotic missions to improve the the quality (and better satisfy the intents) of the mission.

 ### Technical Summary

+Mobile robotic systems are expected to perform a wide variety of long range, long term and complex missions, inherently with different characteristics.
+By contrast to industrial robotics where energy can be supposed to be infinite, the management of autonomous mobile robot missions requires to be able predicting the energy consumption of the robot with an acceptable accuracy.
+Moreover, the mission complexity and the environment versatility imposes to be able managing the embedded energy according to different robot configurations (sensors, actuators, computation intensive control algorithms, etc.), making the energy management a central issue for autonomous robotic missions.

 The goal of this challenge problem is to discover the power model of the mobile robotics platform and use the discovered model to adapt for optimal